 The company’s Safety Statement encapsulates the nine General Principles of Prevention which are set out in Schedule 3 of the Act and collates all the safety procedures that are required under current legislation and under DBFL Consulting Engineers office instructions to ensure that safe working practices are in place.

 The company’s Safety Statement recognises that continuous instruction is required to keep personnel abreast of changes to legislation and safe working practices.
-In addition to this, and in accordance with the requirement of the 2005 Act, a Risk Assessment is carried out at the onset of all projects by the Project Leader, and approved by the Health and Safety Coordinator.
+In addition to this, a Risk Assessment is carried out at the onset of all projects by the Project Leader, and approved by the Health and Safety Coordinator.
 Where possible, with the co-operation of the design team, these risks are designed out at the development stage of the project.
 Once completed, risk assessments are forwarded to the Project Supervisor Design Process for inclusion in the Preliminary Safety & Health Plan.